webcodesk/webcodesk-srv/docs/README.md

   }
 };
 ```

+**Be careful when rewriting values in arrays.
+For example, if you want to change an array with shapes that have properties like Node or Element, those properties will be reset to zero.
+So distinguish Node or Element arrays from other property types.**

 > Each function output, which is connected to a component instance, is mapped to the `stateByDispatch` object.